 SHOW HOST & PRODUCER

 Savona Bailey-McClain currently lives and works in New York City.
 She is an independent curator and producer.
 The range of McClain’s practice has included sculpture, drawings, performance, sound, and mixed media.
 McClain is the Executive Director & Chief Curator for The West Harlem Art Fund, Inc. an eighteen year old public art organization and curatorial collective serving neighborhoods around the City.
 Her public art installations have been seen in the New York Times, Art Daily, Artnet, Los Angeles Times, and Huffington Post among others.
 McClain has installed works in Times Square, DUMBO, Soho, Governors Island and Harlem.
 Noted works include The H in Harlem, Counting Sheep, Story Piles, East River Flows and Loosely Coupled.
 McClain is now developing new digital installations and location-based interventions using a tour platform.
-McClain is a member of Arttable and radio host/producer for State of the Arts NYC for WBAI Radio.
+McClain is a member of Arttable and radio host/producer for State of the Arts NYC.

 TuneIn enables people to discover, follow and listen to what’s most important to them — from sports, to news, to music, to talk.
 TuneIn provides listeners access to over 100,000 real radio stations and more than four million podcasts streaming from every continent.